 Kenneth Melville, BSc’26, MDCM’26, MSc’31 (1902–1975) was an extraordinary man.
-Born in Jamaica, he was McGill’s first Black medical student and graduated at the top of his class in 1926.
-In 1953, he became the first – and only – Black Chair of McGill’s Department of Pharmacology & Therapeutics, becoming the first person from a developing country to hold a Chair at McGill.
+Born in Jamaica, he was McGill’s first medical student from the developing world and graduated at the top of his class in 1926.
+In 1953, he became Chair of McGill’s Department of Pharmacology & Therapeutics, becoming the first person from a developing country to hold a Chair at McGill.
 Dr. Melville was internationally respected and had a prolific scientific career.
 He served as a mentor for students from developing regions and was a leader in Montreal’s Caribbean community.

 In the spirit of Dr. Melville’s legacy, the Department of Pharmacology & Therapeutics wishes to establish an Undergraduate Research Bursary that will provide funding for a paid summer research internship to an undergraduate student from an underrepresented equity group.
 The supervising professor and the Faculty of Medicine’s Social Accountability and Community Engagement Office will provide a formal mentorship program for the student.